upptime/upptime.js.org/docs/triggers.md

 ### Setup CI

-This workflow is triggered after you edit the configuration file, and runs alls steps: checking uptime, tracking response time, updating the README, and generating graphs.
+This workflow is triggered after you edit the configuration file, and runs all steps: checking uptime, tracking response time, updating the README, and generating graphs.
 If you want to "force" Upptime to run everything once (for example, after you've set up the template or after you've made a configuration change), you can manually trigger Setup CI.

 ### Uptime CI